-For 2020, the 108-day, family friendly angling competition offers over $500,000 in prizes in 17 divisions including tagged, non-tagged, inshore and offshore species.
+For 2020, the nearly 100-day, family friendly angling competition offers $500,000 in prizes in 17 divisions including tagged, non-tagged, inshore and offshore species.
 For a fee of only $75 (includes a one year membership in CCA) or $40 for current CCA members, anglers have their shot at prizes from brand new boat, motor and trailer packages, cash, marine electronics, Yamaha motors, tackle, scholarships and much more.
 STAR is Free for youth (ages 6-17) who become a CCA New Tide member for just $10.

 Most divisions have six (6) winning places and are determined by a random drawing of all photo entries of fish on the official West Marine STAR measuring device, it is not the biggest fish that wins, a format that encourages participants of all ages to protect and conserve Florida’s fisheries for future generations.

 With so many ways to win amazing prizes and help protect our marine resources, now is the time to get registered and make fishing in Florida more rewarding this summer.